OpenRefine/OpenRefine/docs/docs/manual/running.md

 Move to the second project, go to the Undo/Redo tab, click “Apply…” and paste in that JSON.

-_Not all operations can be extracted.
-Edits to a single cell can’t be replicated._
+Not all operations can be extracted.
+Edits to a single cell, for example, can’t be replicated.

-##### Known Issues

-_If your project history is bigger than 100 MB (output file), Chrome will crash when you try to extract the JSON.
-Firefox can handle around 200 MB (output file).
-You may need to disable your spellchecker._

 ### Common extension buttons